List of most watched television broadcasts in Canada: Criteria for inclusion

 The lists below include programs that were broadcast in Canada, regardless of their country of origin.
-Where applicable, these lists also factor in Simultaneous substitution of American programs airing on Canadian networks (such as The Big Bang Theory on CTV).
+Where applicable, these lists also factor in simultaneous substitution of American programs airing on Canadian networks (such as The Big Bang Theory on CTV).
 These lists also aggregate the English and French language broadcasts of sports programming (such as Super Bowl LIV on CTV, TSN, RDS).

 These lists do not combine the viewership of major events that have been individually covered by multiple Canadian broadcasters simultaneously (such as the September 11th attacks).
 Where applicable, sporting event pre-game and post-game shows (as identified in Numeris data) are also excluded entirely, as they benefit from the strong lead-in or lead-out of the live sports broadcast, and otherwise would not be aired.
-Reruns are also not included, and are considered separate airings of the same program.
+Viewership obtained through reruns is not combined into the figures for the original broadcast, as reruns are considered separate airings of the same program.

 The viewership figures listed are based on live plus seven day average minute audience data from Numeris (which includes DVR viewing up to seven days after broadcast).
 Peak audience and total reach figures are not listed.
 Since 2022, Numeris has limited public access to its data, where available, additional publicly accessible sources may be listed for individual broadcasts.
 The viewership figures listed on these publicly available sources may differ slightly from the viewership listed here, as not all public disclosures of viewership data include French language simulcasts, not all are based on the final published live plus seven day averages, and some may only include preliminary data based on one day of viewing and instead of seven.

 Legend

 Most watched broadcasts

-The following is a list of the twenty most watched television broadcasts in Canada by average minute audience from at least 2002-2022, with primary audience measurement according to Numeris.
+The following is a list of the twenty most watched television broadcasts in Canada by average minute audience from at least 2024–2025, with primary audience measurement according to Numeris.

-Eight of the twenty most watched broadcasts took place during the 2010 Winter Olympics which were hosted by the Canadian city of Vancouver.
+Seven of the twenty most watched broadcasts took place during the 2010 Winter Olympics which were hosted by the Canadian city of Vancouver.
 During these Olympics, a new consortium was formed by some of Canada's major private broadcasting companies to simulcast many Olympic events.
 As such, many of the top twenty broadcasts listed below aired on multiple participating networks of the Olympic consortium, which is referred to as the National Olympic Network on Numeris ratings reports.